mickelson/attract/Compile.md

    This step will create the "attract" executable file.

+6. The final step is to actually copy the Attract-Mode executable and data to a location where they can be used.
+You can run:

+           sudo make install

+   to install on a system-wide basis.
+This will copy the 'attract' executable to /usr/local/bin and data to /usr/local/share/attract

-6. Copy the contents of the "config" directory from the Attract-Mode source to the location that you will use as your Attract-Mode config directory.
+   If you wish to do a user-only install, you can complete this step by copying the contents of the "config" directory from the Attract-Mode source directory to the location that you will use as your Attract-Mode config directory.
 By default, this config directory is located in "$HOME/.attract" on OS X.